FEntwumS/FEntwumS.NetlistViewer/README.md

 ## Installation

+Due to a dependency on the [OneWare Studio GHDL plugin](https://github.com/one-ware/OneWare.GhdlExtension), this plugin is currently only compatible with OneWare Studio builds built before Revision [d8731968](https://github.com/one-ware/OneWare/commit/d8731968b06a3dcb59dedd889a5f519b1b0561da).

 Since this plugin is currently in a testing phase, it is not yet available by default from the OneWare Studio Package Manager.
 To install this plugin, you will need to add a custom package source.
 Please follow these steps: